-We have audited the financial statements of Ascend Laboratories (Pty) Ltd (the company) set out on pages 7 to 39, which comprise the statement of financial position as at 31 March 2021, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ascend Laboratories (Pty) Ltd (the company) set out on pages 7 to 36, which comprise the statement of financial position as at 31 March 2022, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Ascend Laboratories (Pty) Ltd as at 31 March 2021, and its Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Ascend Laboratories (Pty) Ltd as at 31 March 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.